JoeMurray/de.systopia.campaign/USERDOC.md

 ## About Campaign-Manager

 The module CiviCampaign provides basic functions to link contributions with campaigns.
-Thus, it enables users to determine the success of a campaign e.g. in regard to „return on investment“.
+Thus, it enables users to determine the success of a campaign e.g. in regard to "return on investment".
 Such data is most important to fundraisers in order to evaluate and adapt their fundraising strategy.

 However, the possibilities for analyzing the outcome are very limited – e.g. there are no functions to record costs involved with a campaign action or the campaign's budget.
 Also, there is no campaign hierarchy which means that planning more complex campaigns (e.g. a parent campaign consisting of subsequent actions such as several online mailings, offline mailings and events) and analyzing their outcome afterwards is hardly possible without additional external tools.